-If you’re headed to your child’s IEP meeting, make sure to arrive on time and come ready with any specifics you want to address.
+If you’re heading to your child’s IEP meeting, be sure to arrive on time and come ready with any specifics you want to address.

-Sheryl*, whose daughter attends Seattle Public Schools, suggests making a list of what you want to discuss and bringing that list along.
-If you think you may be overwhelmed, you may also want to bring along a friend or an advocate (this is typically a person with special training or knowledge who can help you plan for your child’s IEP meeting and guide you through the process).
+Sheryl*, whose daughter attends Seattle Public Schools, suggests making a list of what you want to discuss and bringing that list along to help guide the conversation.
+If you worry you might become overwhelmed, you may also want to bring along a friend or an advocate.
+(This is typically a person with special training or knowledge who can help you plan for your child’s IEP meeting and guide you through the process.)

-Melissa*, whose 6-year-old son has multiple disabilities and is also intellectually gifted, says that she spent some time researching accommodations that had helped children with issues similar to her son’s before her first meeting with the school.
-She felt it helped not to have to think of ideas on the spot.
+Melissa*, whose young son has multiple disabilities and is also intellectually gifted, says that before her first meeting with the school, she spent some time researching accommodations that had helped children with issues similar to her son’s.
+She felt that such research helped not to have to think of ideas on the spot.

 The IEP process can be overwhelming, particularly if you’re new to it.
 Read up on the process and learn the terminology.

 Several local groups offer workshops on IEPs for families and/or can connect parents with advocates, if they need one.
-A couple local resources: Exceptional Families Network and PAVE.
-Also check out Wrightslaw.
-Understanding the legal timelines and terms can help you advocate for your child more effectively.
+Two such local resources include: Exceptional Families Network and PAVE (Partnerships for Action, Voices for Empowerment).
+Wrightslaw provides information that helps parents to better understand the legal timelines and terms that can assist them in advocating for their child more effectively.

 For example, if your child has an IEP for reading but you think she also needs help with math, you will need to request that she be evaluated in this area before those goals are added to the IEP.
 Understanding the steps will help everyone feel less frustrated.

 Accentuate the positive

 Christina Branson has been a special education teacher for two decades, working with students with mild to severe disabilities.
 She says there is always something positive to say about every student and advocates a team approach.

 “The needs of the student should always be the focus,” says Branson.